-In respect of those matters for which the Discipline Officer has concluded there is evidence of misconduct, the following shall apply:
+In respect of those matters for which the Discipline Officer has concluded there is prima-facie evidence of misconduct, the following shall apply:

-Allegations of misconduct at ECB Level 1 and 2 will be determined by the summary procedure, (as outlined in Para 19-25, and appendix 4.8).
+Allegations of misconduct at ECB Level 1 and 2 will be determined by the summary procedure, (as outlined in Para 18-23, and appendix 4.7).

-Allegations at L3 and L4, and breaches of the ECB Anti-Discrimination code will be referred to a Disciplinary Panel.
+Allegations at L3 and L4, and matters covered by the ECB Anti-Discrimination code will be referred to a Disciplinary Panel.